Important Application Note - Please Read!

 If you have lived experience, require a different format or problems with registering or logging back in, please contact firstname.lastname@example.org

 *if you select to apply through our word version, you give permission for CHS to upload your form onto our secure system by proxy.

-Three Panel Members part in each children's hearing, which can be held in person or virtually.
+Three Panel Members take part in each children's hearing, which can be held in person or virtually.

 Learning and development

-As a trainee Panel Member you must be committed to comprehensive training over a three month period.
+As a trainee Panel Member, you must be committed to comprehensive training which normally takes place over a three-month period.

 At the end of your initial training you’ll gain a Professional Development Award for ‘Children’s Hearings in Scotland: Panel Members’.
 It is a unique award that is verified by the Scottish Qualifications Authority, and is one of the few awards available just for volunteers.

 Having fully qualified as one of our Panel Members you will be expected to maintain your skills through training courses, as well as local learning and development sessions.
 Training sessions are normally held in the evenings or at the weekends, or through our online portal.